jonathan-gut/SmartContractML/README.md

 ## Notes
 4/5/23 - Added functionality to turn solidity contracts into ASTs.
 However, I had to do a lot of manual editing to get the contracts to compile.
 No big changes but a lot of contracts now have small changes from their original version.
 Don't know if this will make a difference in end classification results.
 Next steps is to do the same for some safe smart contracts with no vulnerabilities

+4/6/23 - Added about 1000 more vulnerable smart contracts and about 400 safe ones.
+Also removed those vulnerabilities which had less than 50 samples.
+All smart contracts are able to be turned into ASTs.

+## Next Steps
+Extract feature vectors out of ASTs for KNN model